learnedtim/learnedtim/README.md

 ![](src/wallpaper.jpg)
 ## Hey, I'm Tim!
 I do some random projects around the place!
 That being primarily backend stuff.
-I mainly use Type/javascript, python, lua and bash.
+I mainly use Type/javascript, Python, Lua and Bash.

 I'm always open for commisions!